Batavia: Moratorium on solar project applications, high demand raises zoning concerns

 “We didn’t see the high volume, of solar all coming at once that’s what caught us,” he said.

-In Governor Cuomo’s State of the State this year, he revealed a twenty-six billion dollar private-public initiative involving wind and solar energy projects throughout the state – calling it the largest green energy project throughout the state.
+In Gov. Cuomo’s State of the State this year, he revealed a $26 billion dollar private-public initiative involving wind and solar energy projects throughout the state – calling it the largest green energy project throughout the state.